— — —

 CRAFTS & TEXTILES

-I love to make things and when I’m not making things, I’m thinking about making things, concocting the next project!
-In particular I sew, but I also carve a mean stamp, wield a glue stick or gun quite deftly and adore the myriad of textures available in paper – the possibility in a bolt of fabric, a sheet of paper, a skein of yarn, that’s what makes me hum.
+I love to make things and when I’m not making things, I’m thinking about making things.
+Primarily I stitch and sew, though I also carve a mean rubber stamp, wield both glue stick and gun quite deftly.
+I adore the myriad of textures available in paper, the possibility in a bolt of fabric, a skein of yarn or floss.
+Dreams of making and actually making – that’s what makes me hum.

-At the moment Pocket Alchemy is focused on the creation of a regular line of burping clothes, receiving blankets, quilts and play mats for babies.
+I’m also focused on the creation of a regular line of burping clothes, quilts and play mats for babies:

 — — —

-Inspired by the collision of text and movement, Pocket Alchemy dance works often include the integration of text.
-Choreography is developed by a “sourdough” process of words informing movement, movement inspiring text and so on, back and forth until a delicious piece of dance is cooked up.
+At the centre of myself, I’m a dancer.
+Inspired by the collision of words and movement, my dance works often include the integration of text, audibly or on the sets or costumes.
+I develop my choreography through a “sourdough” process of words informing movement, movement inspiring text and so on.

-The company’s dances have been co-produced by DanceWorks in Toronto and presented across Canada at festivals such as Artrageous in Whistler, BC, fFIDA, Small Potatoes, Series 8:08 and Dance 2 Danse in Toronto, ON and the Atlantic Fringe Festival in Halifax, NS.
+My company’s dances have been co-produced by the Toronto Fringe Festival and DanceWorks in Toronto and have been presented across Canada at festivals such as Artrageous in Whistler; fFIDA, Small Potatoes, Series 8:08 and Dance 2 Danse in Toronto; and the Atlantic Fringe Festival in Halifax.